ishanvyas22/awesome-open-source-systems/README.md

 ## Analytics

 - [Matomo](https://github.com/matomo-org/matomo) - Matomo is the leading open alternative to Google Analytics that gives you full control over your data.
 Matomo lets you easily collect data from websites, apps & the IoT and visualise this data and extract insights.
+- [Open-Web-Analytics](http://www.openwebanalytics.com/) - Open Web Analytics is an open source alternative to commercial tools such as Google Analytics.
+Stay in control of the data you collect about the use of your website or app.

 ## Chat and Message Platforms